-Most classroom teaching takes place in the Michaelmas Term (an 11-week term running from October to mid-December) and the Lent Term (an 11-week term running from January to March).
+Most classroom teaching takes place in the Michaelmas Term (an 11-week term running from October to mid-December, including one mid-term non-teaching 'reading week') and the Lent Term (an 11-week term running from January to March, inclusive of a 'reading week').
 The Summer Term (a 7-week term starting in April) is primarily devoted to revision classes, assessment and examinations.
 There are various pre-sessional activities requiring faculty members' participation from around the start of September each year, including MSc dissertation marking.
 Assessment-related activities extend 3-4 weeks beyond the end of the Summer Term.

-Undertaking research is of course an important and expected part of the job as well, and faculty members have a high degree of autonomy in how they do this, whether as sole researcher, in conjunction with colleagues based within the Department, elsewhere in LSE, or outside LSE.
+Undertaking research is of course an important and expected part of the job, and faculty members have a high degree of autonomy in how they do this, whether as sole researcher, or in conjunction with colleagues whether based within the Department, elsewhere in LSE, or outside LSE.
 There are opportunities for collaboration with LSE research centres and institutes (see above).
-There is a Departmental seminar series and many other seminar series in research centres, institutes, and other departments.
+There is a Departmental seminar series and many other seminar series in research centres, institutes, and other departments; and faculty are expected to participate in the research culture of the Department.